| Written by Michal Wozniakowski-Zehenter

 When there's an accident, experienced on-site medics can take care of everyone right away with an immediate, professional response and have drugs and trauma equipment ready.
 The availability of this service at sea helps resolve medical issues early before they impact loss time statistics or cause the patient to be evacuated (read more about how to prepare for an EHS audit).

-There's always one problem that starts everything, regardless if it's a scratch or caught equipment.
+There's always one problem that starts everything, whether it's a scratch or caught equipment.
 On the oil rigs, people need to deal with and make the best out of limited supplies.
 A problem that seems manageable can spiral insanely fast without quick support.
 If something goes wrong, the whole rig gets all messed up, and if it's ignored, it can worsen to the point that someone has to get off the rig.
-If equipment makes mistakes, it can cause serious harm, and people can get injured.
+Equipment making mistakes can cause serious harm, and people can get injured.
 If something on the rig goes bad, they'll have to stop producing oil, which can be very expensive.
 A fire needs fast action, too.
 Otherwise, it will gain strength and make rescuing even harder and scarier.
 Moreover, workers and rescue teams could get hurt if an urgent situation drags out.

 The ocean's ecosystem for fish and plants can be destroyed if oil leaks don't get contained immediately.
 Everyone needs to act fast to stop a huge calamity and save marine life.
 If help is slow, the oil companies suffer a huge cash and reputation blow.
 More accidents pile up the costs and interrupt income streams.
 Having bad emergency management can make the public think the companies aren't good, resulting in harsher rules.
 To avoid the ripple effect of chaos, everyone has to respond quickly and stay sharp when the going gets tough.
 When trouble hits offshore, rescue ships with high-tech gear and skilled teams can handle it awesomely.
-Having them around before trouble hits makes it less likely that offshore problems will turn into catastrophes.
+Having them around before trouble hits makes offshore problems less likely to become catastrophes.
 This keeps not only the workers and the sea safe--but also the drilling operation and their profits.

 For an emergency to go smoothly, crew training and readiness are crucial (continue reading about crew attendance).
 During emergencies, both SOV crews and helicopter pilots need to practice drills and be familiar with emergency protocols.
 For rapid deployment, SOVs and helicopters also need clear chains of command and streamlined decision-making processes.
 To go as smoothly as possible, compliance with maritime and aviation regulations is essential for emergency response efforts.
 Compliance with maritime and aviation regulations affects how quickly emergency resources are mobilized.
 Coordination between SOVs, helicopters, and onshore emergency services is critical for optimizing resource utilization and minimizing response times.